flexera-public/policy_engine_training/12_iterating/README.md

 Also notice the new `query` field.
 This field allows us to specify query parameters for API requests.
 In this case, setting the view parameter to "extended" will give us additional information about the policy template.
 Note that, when using a `script` block for the API request, this field must be "query_params" instead of "query".

-More information about this specific API call is in [our documentation](https://reference.rightscale.com/governance-policies/#/PolicyTemplate/PolicyTemplate_show) if you're curious.
+More information about this specific API request is in [our documentation](https://reference.rightscale.com/governance-policies/#/PolicyTemplate/PolicyTemplate_show) if you're curious.

 ## Step 4: Add the Result Block